Sessions¶

 Some time after coming back from Tomexl, Ahaucatl was approached by an earlier associate, Tenoch the Scaly, a thief of some renown.
 Tenoch had heard Oxlahun's stories and taken note of the purple goo.
 He let slip that he and his crew had observed a trickle of purple goo leaking from a cracked wall in the tunnels close to The Hive.

-As they explored the complex the initially followed the trickle of goo, coming across strange machinery along the way.
+As they explored the complex, they initially followed the trickle of goo, coming across strange machinery along the way.
 Eventually they found out that the goo was leaking in from one of the basements in the city above.
 Crawling up a vent, Oxlahun made a shocking discovery.
 In a small locked room below the brewer district, he found the very sarcophagus that they had seen below the copper tower.
-It became clear that the Ontei-Sûlét clan had moved the sarcophagus and were experimenting with.
+It became clear that the Ontei-Sûlét clan had moved the sarcophagus and were experimenting with it.
 Based on the stains on the sarcophagus, they had been feeding it blood.
-The party decided to retreat to their lodgings and return with flammable materials to light a fire around the sarcophagus and roast it's inhabitant.
+The party decided to retreat to their lodgings and return with flammable materials to light a fire around the sarcophagus and roast its inhabitant.

 They returned the following day and set about their plan, but as they lit the fire a veritable tsunami of purple slime was ejected from the sarcophagus, flooding the basement and the chamber below where the party was waiting.
 They were all swept along and were soon drowning in the magical slime.

-Instead of dying, they were transported to a strange realm on an dark plain with a lightning wreathed tower in the distance.
-Through exploration they discovered that they had entered the dreamland prison of the sarcophagus' owner, the Overseer Itzyoyotl.
+Instead of dying, they were transported to a strange realm on a dark plain with a lightning-wreathed tower in the distance.
+Through exploration they discovered that they had entered the dreamlands prison of the sarcophagus' owner, the Overseer Itzyoyotl.
 As they explored the strange place they were hunted by Itzyoyotl, enraged at their intrusion and meddling with her plans in Tomexl.
 While she hunted them, a strange visitor arrived as well, and while they never saw him, they were able to listen in on parts of his conversation with Itzyoyotl.
 He mocked her, and made it clear that she was drawing the attention of others like him, presumably Overseers as well.

 Session 6-8¶

-Together with the thieves, the party explored more of the complex, and came to realization that the whole place was a form of factory that reduced drugged and hypnotized people to their liquified components and in turn produced Etherglass from that.
-They now had a machine that could seemingly produce the very substance that had not been seen before the Shattering.
+Together with the thieves, the party explored more of the complex and came to the realization that the whole place was a form of factory that reduced drugged and hypnotized people to their liquified components and in turn produced Etherglass from that.
+They now had a machine that could seemingly produce the very substance that had not been seen since before the Shattering.

 The affair turned ugly, and the party drew their weapons and dispatched the clan brewers in a very public and messy way.
 Afterwards they fled into the tunnels where they sought out their Etherglass machine and hid it, before deciding to explore the lower parts of the Etherglass "factory".
 An area that had until recently been blocked off by some sort of acidic slime creature.